 The general office supplies include items such as copier paper, pens, printer ink, and toner for grant funded personnel to administer and perform clerical tasks for the MCSAP, New Entrant and Border programs.
-The supplies are used by the Sergeants, Troopers, Program Specialist and Program Assistants at Troop G and the fixed inspection stations for inspection reports, etc. We reduced the cost for supplies from \$3,435.00 to \$3,420.00.
+The supplies are used by the Sergeants, troopers, Program Specialist and Program Assistants at Troop G and the fixed inspection stations for inspection reports, etc.

 The money budgeted for uniforms and inspection supplies will be utilized for replacement of tactical pants and shirts, jackets, boots, etc. as needed.
-It will also fund miscellaneous inspection supplies such as soapstone markers, chamber mates, gloves, scrubs in a bucket, creepers, flashlights, etc. as needed.
-As mandated by state police policy, the clothing and tools are specific to the motor carrier certified Troopers and only utilized when conducting CMV inspections, therefore not prorated but approved by FMCSA.
+It will also fund miscellaneous inspection supplies such as soapstone markers, tint meters, chamber mates, gloves, scrubs in a bucket, creepers, flashlights, etc. as needed.
+Dry cleaning for uniforms is budgeted for the five MCSAP funded troopers only.
+As mandated by state police policy, the clothing and tools are specific to the motor carrier certified troopers and only utilized when conducting CMV inspections, therefore not prorated, but approved by FMCSA.
 These estimates are based on actual costs from prior years.
 In response to COVID-19, a portion of these funds may be utilized for PPE if needed.
-We reduced the estimated amount for trooper supplies from \$24,000.00 to \$20,000.00 due to a decrease in grant funding.
+The supply costs have increased and are reflected in the estimates above.